Ronald Grossarth-Maticek: Research

-According to Grossarth-Maticek's research results, the risk of illness is multiplied by an insufficient self-regulation.
+According to Grossarth-Maticek, this research shows the risk of illness is multiplied by an insufficient self-regulation.
 Physical risk factors work mainly in sum, but especially when psychological risk factors are present at the same time.
-In the "Heidelberg Prospective Study" Grossarth was able to prove a predominantly multi-causal origin of chronic diseases.
+In the Heidelberg Prospective Study Grossarth showed a predominantly multi-causal origin of chronic diseases.
 Grossarth-Maticek speaks of a "peculiar compulsion to act without necessity in a certain way and not differently".
 Such behavior arises from a consolidation of behavior patterns in the first years of life.
 If the "free flow of love" was disturbed by early childhood rejections, traumata, disappointment or other experiences, there could be disturbances of the inner and outer communication in adulthood, which, in combination with other factors synergistically, have an effect on health.
 Inspired by the cooperation with the psychologist Hans Jürgen Eysenck, Grossarth developed a new behavioural typology.

 Grossarthian behavioral typology

 In the behavioral typology developed by Grossarth, six types of behavioral patterns are distinguished:

 Type I: Suffering in isolation: central and persistent orientation towards a longed-for but withdrawing object; inhibition in the realization of the longed-for proximity, thus inhibiting the satisfaction of this emotionally most important need.

 Type II: Helpless excitement: Central and persistent orientation towards a disturbing, obstructive object, without reaching the desired distancing, with recurring overexcitation and a feeling of helplessly being at the mercy of others.

 Type III: Ambivalence: High ambivalence and strong egocentrism.
 Emotional instability with interim phases of autonomous self-regulation, but also with phases of intensive search for closeness with emotional needs on the one hand and after injuries phases of hyperactive excessive distancing on the other hand.

 Type IV: Good self-regulation: Orientation towards current objects that enable subjective well-being, pleasure and security through which a sense of purpose can be experienced.
 Flexible self-regulation adapted to the situation and needs.

 Type V: Emphasizes rational: Rational and antiemotional behavior.
 When overwhelmed by emotions, psychological crises and depressive mood arise.

 Type VI: Irrational-emotional: Irrational, behaviour dominated by one's own feelings, without rational verification of one's own behaviour.

 This typology is the result of Grossarth-Maticek's investigations into and considerations for the history and frequency of chronic diseases and health.
 He emphasizes similarities between types I and II and sees type III as a hybrid of I and II.
 Of course, in one subject, characteristics of several behavior types may be present at the same time, but one of them is usually dominant in behavior.